Categories

 I fell in love with her.

-I was very hurt and became very unhappy and disillusioned.
+I was terribly hurt and became very unhappy and disillusioned.
 It took me years to get over her…

 Life became empty, dreary, without meaning.